Last updated on June 14, 2021

 Origin of the Black Orlov Diamond

-According to a legend, it was once a part of a 195-carat (39.0 g) uncut gem that was used as one of the eyes in a statue of Hindu God Brahma, in a temple near Pondicherry in Southern India.
-The legend has it that the diamond was stolen from the temple by a travelling monk and this sacrilege made the Hindu priests of the temple place a curse on the diamond, that condemned all future owners to a violent death.
+According to a legend, it was once a part of a 195-carat (39.0 g) uncut gem used as one of the eyes in a statue of Hindu God Brahma, in a temple near Pondicherry in Southern India.
+The legend has it that the diamond was stolen from the temple by a travelling monk, and this sacrilege made the Hindu priests of the temple place a curse on the stone, that condemned all future owners to a violent death.

 Although this mysterious story may seem quite fascinating, the occurrence and distribution of black diamonds in the world raise grave doubts about the Indian origin of the Black Orlov.
 Today the only important sources of black diamonds in the world are Brazil and the Central African Republic, and the discovery of any significant black diamond in the historical diamond mines of India has never been recorded.
 That is why the Black Orlov most probably was mined in the Central African Republic.

 Although it is not known in which year the diamond was stolen from the temple, it somehow found its way to Russia and became the property of a Russian Princess Nadia Vygin-Orlov, after whom the diamond is named, but whose existence is not documented.
 However, it has been reported that there was Princess Nadejda Petrovna Orlov of Russia (3 March 1898 – 21 April 1988) who was the third child of Grand Duke Peter Nikolaevich of Russia and the former Princess Milica of Montenegro.

 In 1932, the diamond reached the United States, where it was acquired by a European diamond dealer, J.W.
 Paris, from an unknown source.
 According to another legend, J.W.
 Paris was the first casualty of the curse, who jumped from a New York City skyscraper shortly after selling the stone the same year.
 However, there is no record of a jeweller having jumped from a tower in New York, 1932.